Things to consider

 The Andes are in fact the world's second highest mountain range behind the Himalayas.
 Combine this altitude with a regular weather phenomena from the Pacific known as El Nino and snowfall is abundant throughout the winter season.
 The perfect location for a Patagonian ski adventure.

 Best Time to Visit

-Winter runs from June to October but ski conditions are at their best from July to September.
+Winter runs from June to October but snow skiing conditions are at their best from July to September.
 The further south you go, the longer the ski conditions last.
 Ski touring is possible in October as well.

 In total there are 22 ski resorts in Chile and Argentina which cater for beginner up to advanced skiers.
 Some of the most well-known include Valle Nevado and Portillo in Chile and Cerro Catedral and Chapelco in Argentina.
 The infrastructure can be basic by North American or European standards (the majority rely on tow lifts as opposed to chairlifts).
 Equipment rental shops are located in the main towns and cities such as Santiago, Pucon and Bariloche.
 A mix of classy hotels and cosy wooden lodges provide friendly hospitality and delicious food.

-This is the best way to experience skiing in Patagonia.
+This is the best way to experience adventure skiing in Patagonia.
 Strap on your skins and hike up volcanos, past Monkey Puzzle (Araucaria) trees and through steep mountain gulleys to be rewarded with endless views of frozen lakes, snowy peaks and vast glaciers.
-Ski in pristine areas of untouched snow, leaving the chairlifts and the crowds far behind.
+Backcountry skiing promises pristine areas of untouched snow, leaving the chairlifts and the crowds far behind.
 Deep powder, tree runs, glacial skiing and steep chutes await.